Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization: Introduction

-Given these limitations, a more efficient and accessible recovery method for AVs is essential.
 LLMs offer a promising solution due to their extensive knowledge and advanced reasoning capabilities~\cite{zhao2024large}.
 On one hand, LLMs have the potential to understand complex traffic scenarios and generate logical driving decisions to rescue immobilized AVs, eliminating the need for costly remote control resources~\cite{wen2023dilu}.
 On the other hand, LLMs can process natural language, enabling them to act as a bridge for passenger intervention~\cite{cui2024drive}.
 By interpreting human commands, LLMs can advise appropriate AV behaviors, making AV rides more accessible and equitable.
 This capability is particularly beneficial for individuals who do not or cannot drive, ensuring that AV technology serves a broader and more inclusive population.

 In this paper, we propose StuckSolver, an LLM-based recovery method designed to address AV immobilization in traffic.
 StuckSolver is developed as an add-on module that can be seamlessly integrated into existing rule-based AV systems, requiring minimal adaptation.
-It continuously monitors the surrounding traffic conditions and the AV's operational status.
+It monitors the surrounding traffic conditions and the AV's operational status.
 When immobilization is detected, StuckSolver intervenes by generating recovery decisions and overriding the AV's original operational plans.
 In scenarios where StuckSolver is unable to resolve the immobilization autonomously, passengers can provide guidance, with StuckSolver acting as an intermediary to interpret and execute human commands.
 To evaluate its efficacy, StuckSolver is evaluated on the corner-case-rich benchmark Bench2Drive ~\cite{jia2024bench2drive}.
 Simulation results demonstrate that StuckSolver effectively recovers immobilized AVs, either by leveraging its own knowledge and reasoning capabilities or by interpreting passenger instructions.
-These findings highlight the potential of StuckSolver to enhance AV resilience and accessibility in complex traffic scenarios.
+These findings highlight the potential of StuckSolver to enhance AV resilience in complex traffic scenarios.